philanc/ple/README.md

 The `term` module includes all the basic functionnalities to display strings in various colors, move the cursor, erase lines and read keys.

+This module is at the beginning of the ple.lua file.
+It does not use any other external library.
+The only reason for embedding it within ple.lua is to deliver the editor as a single lua file.

+To make it available for other applications, it is also distributed as a separate module.
+See the [plterm](https://github.com/philanc/plterm) repository.

 Like [linenoise](https://github.com/antirez/linenoise), it does not use ncurses, terminfo or termcap.
 It uses only very common ANSI sequences that are supported by (at least) the Linux console, xterm and rxvt.

 The origin of the term module is some code [contributed](http://lua-users.org/lists/lua-l/2009-12/msg00937.html) by Luiz Henrique de Figueiredo on the Lua mailing list some time ago.